-I love the Exadata product.
-I think it’s very clever and a real example of innovative thinking.
+I loved the Exadata product when I worked at Oracle.
+I thought it was very clever and a real example of innovative thinking.
 However… I do have a couple of issues with it.
 Firstly I disagree with the strategy of describing it as an OLTP solution, or as a Database Consolidation solution.
 It was designed as a Data Warehousing solution and that is what it is, in my opinion.
 I cannot see how it can be accurate to describe it as “the strategic platform for all workloads“.

 Secondly, I believe that one of the fundamental drivers behind Exadata’s most heralded feature “Cell Offload Processing” was the slow speed of disk.
-Flash memory products, such as those made by my employer Violin Memory, make those slow disk speeds a thing of the past.
+All Flash storage arrays make those slow disk speeds a thing of the past.
 I guess time will tell on that one.

 And finally, the marketing of Exadata leaves me feeling slightly embarrassed.
 With thanks to Kevin Closson, here is just one of many great examples: